run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 To complete this Quickstart you must have:

 *   Run:AI software installed on your Kubernetes cluster.
-See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/cluster-install.md)
+See: [Installing Run:AI on an on-prem Kubernetes Cluster](../../Administrator/Cluster-Setup/cluster-install.md)
 *   Run:AI CLI installed on your machine.
 See: [Installing the Run:AI Command-Line Interface](../../Administrator/Researcher-Setup/cli-install.md)

 ## Step by Step Walkthrough